Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/baseline-assessment/index.md

 After verifying the exclusion criteria are matched, two new buttons will appear in the patient’s record:

 •	DEVICES MANAGEMENT which opens the Devices tab.
-This tab allows the user to view, insert and modify the information about the devices associated to a patient (see [Devices Management] (operating/patient-management/index.md/#device_management)).
+This tab allows the user to view, insert and modify the information about the devices associated to a patient (see [Devices Management] (operating/patient-management/index.md#device_management)).
 •	ID MANAGEMENT which opens the ID Management tab appears.
-This tab allows the user to view, insert and modify the IDs that are assigned to a patient in the context of the synergies with other projects, e.g. HOLOBalance and (only for the PoP) Smart4Health (see [Id management] (operating/patient-management/index.md/#id_management)).
+This tab allows the user to view, insert and modify the IDs that are assigned to a patient in the context of the synergies with other projects, e.g. HOLOBalance and (only for the PoP) Smart4Health (see [Id management] (operating/patient-management/index.md#id_management)).

 See [Patient Management]({{< ref "/docs/operating/patient-management/index.md" >}} "Patient management")

 To conduct the Baseline Assessment, click on SHOW to re-open the Assessment created to verify the exclusion criteria.
 The following tabs are provided:

 •	MEDICAL HISTORY which opens the Medical History tab.
 This tab is active for all patients and the data concerning medical history (e.g. comorbidities, physical examinations) are saved here (see  [Medical History](#medical_history)).
 •	HEARING LOSS which opens the Hearing Loss tab.
-This tab must be activated with the patient profiling functionality and data concerning the specific Hearing Loss assessment are saved here (see [Hearing Loss](#hearing_loss)).
+This tab must be activated with the patient profiling functionality and data concerning the specific Hearing Loss assessment are saved here (see [Hearing Loss](#hearing_loss)) See [Hearing Loss]({{< ref "/docs/operating/patient-profiling/index.md#hearing_loss" >}} "Hearing Loss").
 •	BALANCE DISORDERS which opens the Balance Disorders tab.
 This tab must be activated with the patient profiling functionality and data concerning the specific Balance assessment are saved here (see [Balance Disorder](#balance_disorder)).
 •	CARDIOVASCULAR which opens the Cardiovascular tab.
 This tab must be activated with the patient profiling functionality and data concerning the specific Cardiovascular Diseases assessment are saved here (see [Cardio Vascular](#cardio_vascular)).
 •	MENTAL DISORDERS which opens the Mental Disorders tab.
 This tab must be activated with the patient profiling functionality and data concerning the specific Mental Disorders assessment are saved here (see [Mental Disorders](#mental_disorders)).